Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Related external links:

 Weserübung - The German Invasion of Norway.
+See also Battles of Narvik.

 Misc.
 Convoy Voyages – 1941-1942:

-Ranja was scheduled for Convoy OB 300, originating in Liverpool on March 20-1941, but she returned to port and later joined the next convoy, OB 301, which originated in Liverpool on March 23 and dispersed on the 27th; her destination is given as Curacao, where she arrived on Apr.
+Together with Ingertre and Jenny (see also Soløy), Ranja was scheduled for Convoy OB 300, originating in Liverpool on March 20-1941, but she returned to port and later joined the next convoy, OB 301, which originated in Liverpool on March 23 and dispersed on the 27th.
+Brant County, Ferncourt, Kongsgaard, Taurus and Torborg are also listed - ref. link provided within the Voyage Record above.
+Ranja was bound for Curacao, where she arrived on Apr.
 12, having started out from Clyde March 23.
 There's a note in connection with this convoy, saying that Ranja constantly left the convoy due to defective steering gear.
-She returned to the U.K. in May in Convoy HX 127, joining with the Bermuda portion.
-Ranja had a cargo of diesel oil and was bound for Manchester, arriving there on June 6.
+With a cargo of diesel oil for Manchester, she returned to the U.K. in May in the Bermuda portion of Convoy HX 127, arriving her destination on June 6.
 She subsequently joined Convoy OB 335, leaving Liverpool on June 16, arriving Halifax on July 2 - Ranja, however, was bound for New York, where she arrived July 4, according to Page 1.
-See the external link below for more info on the OB convoys mentioned here.
+Abraham Lincoln, Boreas, Charles Racine, Hada County, Leiv Eiriksson, Skaraas (collided - returned), Skiensfjord and Thorshavet are also named in this convoy (link in table above).

 Final Fate - 1942:

-Ranja was torpedoed on March 17-1942 by U-71 (Flachsenberg) and sunk 38N 65 20W - all 34 on board died.
-According to a newspaper article I've received from T. Saksvik, author of the article, Ranja was en route from Galveston to Halifax alone (in order to join a convoy) with a cargo of oil for the U.K. - again, see also Page 2, which says she had left Galveston on March 7 and arrived Houston that same day, leaving again for Halifax on March 9.

-She had 30 Norwegian crew, 1 Swedish and 1 Danish, as well as 2 British gunners.
+Ranja was torpedoed on March 17-1942 by U-71 (Flachsenberg) and sunk 38N 65 20W.
+According to a newspaper article I've received from T. Saksvik, author of the article, she was en route from Galveston to Halifax alone (in order to join a convoy) with a cargo of oil for the U.K. - again, see also Page 2, which says she had left Galveston on March 7 and arrived Houston that same day, leaving again for Halifax on March 9.
+She had 30 Norwegian crew, 1 Swedish and 1 Danish, as well as 2 British gunners, all of whom perished.
 Captain at the time was Andreas Mossin.

 T. Saksvik has also added some details from U-71's KTB, describing some of the damages Ranja received.
 According to this, the U-boat spotted her at 17:40, then fired 2 torpedoes at 18:58 from 1400 meters, depth 2.5 meters.
 The torpedoes hit the bridge forward of the funnel, followed by an explosion, with an estimated 400 meters tall column of flames and a lot of smoke.
 At 19:07 the target was identified as an armed tanker carrying petroleum.
 She was on fire up to the foreship, with reduced speed, turning to port, with a port list and deeper in the water.
 A 2nd torpedo was fired at 19:54; a surface runner fired from a distance of 800 meters, level with the forward masts, resulting in another explosion.
 Entire ship on fire, no longer moving.
 Mast and bridge had collapsed, foredeck under water and appeared to have broken apart.
 She was not seen sinking but judged to have done so for sure.
 U-boat departed at 20:06 (towards Cape Hatteras).

 (Charles Hocking gives the position as "about 450 miles east/southeast of Philadelphia" and states she was on a voyage from Houston to Halifax, loaded, agreeing with the number of casualties).